February 03, 2025

 Brenda Bickerstaff

-floor hi council president I think it was a mistake citizens for safe for Cleveland Kareem is going to speak citizens for safe for Cleveland that's what I put on be Miss bigger staff I I have you down and I have w nine if I start breaking routine then I start running into breaking our own rules um I really want to adhere to that I've actually had to do that say it again I'm sorry ago I had to do that a few weeks ago with Mr Houston turn over time I want to be consistent with the rules of councel so you have the floor I will um encourage Mr Hinton to um make sure that he's up next week because next week is probably going to be uh the time that he wants to speak on that topic but as of today you are on the floor okay okay so there's a couple of things first I want to encourage everyone to go to channel 20 and look at the whole meeting of the selection of the um people that was going to be on the commission I'm going ask the public to look at the whole issue of what is going on so the public would know and they could see for themselves um a couple of things I want to say this time the people that's been selected have been vetted vetted vetted there's one issue that we had with with this election is the black shield Richard Jackson Sheila Mason is with Noble that's a National Organization for police my sister who's the deputy chief of police and Pa was the president of Noble at one point in Pittsburgh that's National we need the Black Shield because the black Shield is local and the black shield is community Affiliated we need the Black Shield representation on that commission that's one point the second Point councilman Santana I'm not here to beat you up but I'm appalled and offended of your comments which you was talking about the activists not standing up for your people let me tell you something when you were running for councel I went around this whole city promoting you because you was going to be the first Latino council person that we've ever had in this city I promoted you and when I contacted you to come in your city for the commission board to come in your city to this day you have never called me back never now let me go to the third point about the text messages and the article that I read today concerning the incident that happened here in Council pertaining to Mr Jones councilman Jones I'm going to direct this at councilman Harriston and councilman star these are black men who want to speak up on the things that they feel about you know what I've done 159 rapes I've investigated and lost four I've gotten people out of prison for rapes they didn't commit and they come home and they are they're discombobulated they they're they have p PSD councilwoman Spencer councilwoman house councilwoman Santana they have PTSD I just got a guy out a year and a half ago that did 23 years for something he didn't do so please I'm not going to say forgive them they have a right Richard star and Mr Haron to speak up from a black man's point of view we got to have these black men speak up for the way they feel and the way they see things coming to the criminal justice system they got that right they should not be silent period all
+Okay so there's a couple of things first I want to encourage everyone to go to channel 20 and look at the whole meeting of the selection of the people that was going to be on the commission.
+I'm going ask the public to look at the whole issue of what is going on so the public would know and they could see for themselves.
+A couple of things I want to say, this time the people that's been selected have been vetted vetted vetted.
+There's one issue that we had with this election is the Black Shield.
+Richard Jackson, Sheila Mason is with Noble, that's a national organization for police.
+My sister who's the deputy chief of police and Pa was the president of Noble at one point in Pittsburgh.
+That's national.
+We need the Black Shield because the Black Shield is local and the Black Shield is community affiliated.
+We need the Black Shield representation on that commission.
+That's one point.
+The second point.
+Councilman Santana, I'm not here to beat you up but I'm appalled and offended of your comments which you was talking about the activists not standing up for your people.
+Let me tell you something, when you were running for Council, I went around this whole city promoting you because you was going to be the first Latino council person that we've ever had in this city.
+I promoted you and when I contacted you to come in your city, for the commission board to come in your city, to this day you have never called me back.
+Never.
+Now let me go to the third point about the text messages and the article that I read today concerning the incident that happened here in Council pertaining to Mr. Jones.
+Councilman Jones, I'm going to direct this at Councilman Hairston and Councilman Starr.
+These are black men who want to speak up on the things that they feel about you know what I've done.
+159 rapes I've investigated and lost four.
+I've gotten people out of prison for rapes they didn't commit and they come home and they are discombobulated, they have PTSD.
+Councilwoman Spencer, Councilwoman Howse, Councilwoman Santana, they have PTSD.
+I just got a guy out a year and a half ago that did 23 years for something he didn't do, so please.
+I'm not going to say forgive them, they have a right, Richard Starr and Mr. Hairston, to speak up from a black man's point of view.
+We got to have these black men speak up for the way they feel and the way they see things coming to the criminal justice system, they got that right.
+They should not be silent, period.

 3:53 Permalink